seanpourgoutzidis/ByteMap/README.md

 > [!NOTE]
-> As this is a project developed for the course ECE297, the code for the project is not available.
+> As this is a project developed for the course ECE297 at the University of Toronto, the code for the project is not available.

 # ByteMap
 A GIS Program coded with C++ and using the OpenStreetMap API.
 This was a project produced by a team of 3 for ECE297 (Software Design) at the University of Toronto